Yandex Cloud

 SolutionSolution

-The error might occur due to issues with replication slots when Yandex Data Transfer performs operations with cluster databases.
+Errors may occur because of issues with replication slots when Data Transfer performs operations with your cluster databases.

-If data from this slot has not been read for some reason, the size of the WA log continues to increase until the free space in the cluster storage runs out, or the Max slot wal keep size parameter is exceeded.
+If data from this slot has not been read for some reason, the size of the WAL log continues to increase until the free space in the cluster storage runs out, or the Max slot wal keep size value is exceeded.

-Example output of the select * from pg_replication_slots where slot_type = 'logical'; command
+Example of the SELECT * FROM pg_replication_slots WHERE slot_type = 'logical'; command output

 ```sql